The process includes:

 The examination is administered three times per year (March, August, and November)

 You can sit for the MPRE before taking your professional responsibility course at HLS.
 Most students take a prep course offered by the various Bar Review companies or rely on the free practice material available at the MPRE website.
 HLS students generally take this exam in November or March.
-Please note that HLS is a testing site and seats go fast so sign up early.

 The Multistate Bar Examination (MBE) a six-hour, two-hundred question multiple-choice examination covering contracts, torts, constitutional law, criminal law, evidence, and real property.

 The Multistate Essay Examination (MEE) a three-hour, six-question essay examination covering agency and partnership, commercial paper, conflict of laws, corporations, decedents’ estates, family law, federal civil procedure, sales, secured transactions, and trusts and future interests.

 The Multistate Performance Test (MPT) three 90-minute skills questions covering legal analysis, fact analysis, problem solving, resolution of ethical dilemmas, organization and management of a lawyering task, and communication.